markNZed/processism-react-three/storyboard.md

 ### 2.3.2.
 Animation
 A second particle appears in a different color (purple) next to the original blue entity.
 Two particles move slowly in a shared plane without interacting.
 ### 2.3.3.
 Narration
-Now, let's introduce a second entity into the scene.
+Now, let’s introduce a second entity into the scene.
 This time, you’ll see a purple shape appear next to the original blue one.
 The different colors signify distinct properties or characteristics for each entity.
 For instance, the blue entity might represent one type of particle, idea, or person, while the purple one represents another.

 Although these two entities share similarities—they’re both dynamic shapes with shifting boundaries—they are not identical.
 Their differences in color and slight variations in movement emphasize their unique properties and behaviors.

 Notice how the two entities exist side by side in the same space, moving slowly on a shared plane but not yet interacting.
-This setup highlights that while entities may be independent, they often share a common environment or context.
+Their coexistence in the same space suggests that they may influence each other in ways we have yet to explore.
 The distance between them might represent physical separation, but it could also signify differences—or even similarities—in their properties.

 By introducing this second entity, we open up the possibility of interaction.
 Even when entities remain separate, their presence within the same context creates the conditions for relationships to form.
+What happens when these entities begin to interact?
 In the upcoming scenes, we’ll explore how these interactions unfold and why they are crucial to the processes that shape reality.

 ## 2.4.
 Scene: Introduction to Events
 ### 2.4.1.
 Objective